weprovide/valet-plus/readme.md

 ## Installation

-> :warning: Valet requires macOS and [Homebrew](https://brew.sh/).
+> :warning: Valet+ requires macOS and [Homebrew](https://brew.sh/).
 Before installation, you should make sure that no other programs such as Apache or Nginx are binding to your local machine's port 80.

 1. Install or update [Homebrew](https://brew.sh/) to the latest version using brew update.
 2. Install PHP 7.0 using Homebrew via `brew install homebrew/php/php70`.